 A combined kick-off meeting/design charrette is the default option.
-The USACE PE/A will confirm this approach is acceptable with the customers.
+The USACE PE/A or Contracting Officer's Representative will confirm this approach is acceptable with the customers.
 The intent of this approach is to obtain site information and project requirements at the beginning of the meeting and spend the subsequent time developing site and floor plans with active involvement by designers and stakeholders with the goal of having site and floor plans accepted by the customer and stakeholders at the end of the meeting.